Hardware

 All configuration, except for parity, can be configured by the device app.
 Note that the client app must set the same configuration.

-The UART contains a 512-bit Rx-FIFO with status (data available).
+The UART contains a 512-byte Rx-FIFO with status (data available).

-The device app can read from the UART by polling UART_RX_STATUS until it is non-zero.
-The received byte is then available in the LSB (Least Significant Byte) of the UART_RX_DATA word.
+The device app can read from the UART by polling TK1_MMIO_UART_RX_STATUS until it is non-zero.
+The received byte is then available in the LSB (Least Significant Byte) of the TK1_MMIO_UART_RX_DATA word.

-Writing is done by polling UART_TX_STATUS until it is non-zero.
-The byte to transmit can then be written to the LSB of the UART_TX_DATA word.
+Writing is done by polling TK1_MMIO_UART_TX_STATUS until it is non-zero.
+The byte to transmit can then be written to the LSB of the TK1_MMIO_UART_TX_DATA word.

 True Random Number Generator (TRNG) #